4d/docs/website/translated_docs/es/Preferences/general.md

 *   **Open last used project**: 4D directly opens the last project used; no opening dialog box appears. >To force the display of the opening dialog box when this option is selected, hold down the **Alt** (Windows) or **Option** (macOS) key while launching the project.
 *   **Open Remote Project dialog**: 4D displays the standard 4D Server logon dialog, allowing you to select a project published on the network.
 *   **Open Welcome Wizard dialog** (factory setting): 4D displays the Welcome Wizard dialog box.
-> > **4D Server**: The 4D Server application ignores this option.
+> **4D Server**: The 4D Server application ignores this option.
 In this environment, the **Do nothing** mode is always used.

 ### Automatic form creation

 > This option is only used in binary databases; it is ignored in project architecture.
-See doc.4d.com.
+Ver doc.4d.com.

 #### Window tabbing (macOS only)